S0u1y/PVR-GD-RUST/README.md

   - [ ] Show path to mouse position

 - [ ] Enemy/mob AI
+  - [ ] Some deeper mechanics like migration

 - [ ] Combat

+- [ ] Inventory, looting

 - [ ] Hunger, thirst and radiation + their effects